Private Gourmet Wine Tour options:

 Note that this tour can be combined to make a full day with a combination of a city tour or after Cape Malay cooking or one can do: City + lunch in Constantia followed by an afternoon of wine tasting.
 Or we can combine a Constantia wine tour with a long late lunch at La Colombe or at Chefs Warehouse on Beau Constantia (two great restaurants!).

 Constantia was the estate of Simon van der Stel – one of the earliest Cape governors.
 Simon was very passionate about wine and wine making.
 As such he settled the area of Stellenbosch, Paarl and Franschhoek.
-His rightful place in our history is that of the father of South African wine.
+His rightful place in our history is that of the Father of South African wine.

 Today, Constantia’s wines are noted as some of our best wines in the country.
 It is a particularly good white wine region due to the close proximity to the ocean, which allows for cooling sea breezes.
-However, there are some new comers to the region who are creating a stir with great reds and a fantastic Champagne (called Methode Cap Classique in South Africa).
+However, there are some newcomers to the region who are creating a stir with great reds and a fantastic Champagne (called Methode Cap Classique in South Africa).
 Some of the estates that are well worth visiting include:

 - Buitenverwachting – simply driving into this estate is a treat – it is breathtakingly beautiful.
-I am a great fan of their sauvignon blanc as well as their red blend Christine.
+I am a great fan oftheir sauvignon blanc as well as their red blend Christine.

 Note that Constantia is a foodie node in our city and boasts quite a few excellent restaurants – as such I would recommend pairing lunch in the area with a wine tour.
-Check out my restaurant list for choices.

 Olive & Vine Tour